 Internet is freely available throughout the museum under the network “Gast_im_DHM”.
 There are charging stations for all handheld devices in the museum foyer.

-Yes, the Buchhandlung Walther König operates the gift store in the Zeughaus as well as occasionally a small kiosk in the foyer of the Pei building that features a select assortment of products.
+Yes, the Buchhandlung Walther König operates the gift store in the Pei building that features a select assortment of products.
 Museum catalogues can either be purchased directly on site, or via the museum’s Online Shop.

 The museum café is located on the eastern side of the Zeughaus.
-It is accessible via the foyer or from outside, with 140 seats available for indoor dining and 180 terrace seats.
-It is open from 10 am to 6 pm, although hours are subject to change.
+It is accessible from outside, with 140 seats available for indoor dining and 180 terrace seats.
+Opening hours can change.
 The café – not run by the DHM itself – accepts reservations and bookings.